Bermuda’s 40 Greatest Outdoor Adventures

 In March and April, majestic humpback whales make their annual return to the waters near Bermuda, migrating north to the rich feeding grounds of the Arctic Circle.
 Take a whale watching boat tour to witness the giant mammals firsthand.

 7. Go on a Foraging Tour

-Join naturalist and vegan chef Doreen WIlliams James of Wild Herbs and Plants of Bermuda on a hike through the Bermudian wilderness, where she'll show you edible fruits, vegetables and herbs as you pass.
-Afterward, she hosts a cooking demo where you can sample all of the wonderful dishes she makes using these ingredients.
+Join naturalist and vegan chef Doreen WIlliams James of Wild Herbs and Plants of Bermuda on a hike through the Bermudian wilderness, where she'll show you edible fruits, vegetables and herbs as you trek.
+Afterward, she’ll host a cooking demo where you can sample the wonderful dishes she makes using these freshly found ingredients.

 8. Experience the Thrill of Kiteboarding

 A thrilling windsport that draws technically minded adrenaline seekers, kiteboarding brings the sport's most avid enthusiasts to Bermuda to experience the island's breezes.
 Bring your own rig if you're experienced, or get lessons from a seasoned local.

 9. Hike & Swim in a Secluded Paradise

 Head straight to the heart of the Walsingham Nature Reserve (Tom Moore’s Jungle to locals).
 You’ll hike on lush green trails, swim in gorgeous blue waters and explore crystalline caves.

 10. Walk, Run or Bike the Railway Trail